-What we teach is based on Christian values, but we are not preachy, or what some would call religious.
+What we teach is based on Christian values.
 It does not matter what kind of church you attend or if you attend at all, this seminar is for everyone.
 We believe God wants us to love and help everyone, without asking to see a membership card.

 Since the early ’90s, these seminars and subsequent small groups have provided hope and a pathway to healthy recovery to about 3,800 adults and children dealing with divorce’s anxieties and fears.

 Bill Koontz started the Divorce and Beyond ministry in 1990 and co-facilitates the seminar.
 Bill has a Master’s degree in education from Xavier University and a Master’s degree in Pastoral Counseling from Cincinnati Christian Seminary.
 Bill’s personal divorce experience and his Biblical knowledge will guide you in understanding more clearly what you are experiencing and practical ways of moving forward.
 Bill has two adult children from his first marriage and two adult children with his wife Laura.

 Paulette joined the Divorce and Beyond ministry in 2007.
 She has a B. S. Degree from Tuskegee University, and an M.A. in Business Management from Antioch University McGregor.
 She has facilitated several support groups and currently plans and co-facilitates the seminar.
 She is also a member of NAMI (The National Alliance of Mental Illness) where she facilitates the support group LENS (Listening, Education, Network and Support).
 She also serves on the Board of Directors at Vineyard Community Church.
 She has two adult children and lives in Springdale, OH.